UAE: From beans to toppings, this app lets you craft your perfect coffee experience

 Recognising the region’s distinct coffee culture, where people often gather in coffee shops with friends and family, BEANZ was designed to offer a convenient alternative that stands out from the crowded delivery market.

-Initially launched in Al Ain, the app now operates throughout the UAE, Oman, and Qatar, with plans for further expansion across the GCC.
+Originally introduced in Al Ain, the app is now operating throughout the UAE, Oman, and Qatar, with plans for further expansion across the GCC.

 With BEANZ, users can craft their coffee experience from start to finish, selecting everything from coffee beans to milk and toppings, as well as non-coffee options from partner cafés.